ynarter/ynarter.github.io/README.md

 I am a PhD student in Electrical and Computer Engineering at the University of Michigan, advised by Prof. Inigo Incer.
 My research focuses on **convex optimization**, **machine learning**, and their applications in **signal processing** and **healthcare**.

-Previously, I received my B.S. in Electrical and Electronics Engineering from Bilkent University, where I graduated as the top student in my class.
-I also conducted research at EPFL and METEKSAN Defense, working on radar systems and medical decision-making.

 ---